I’m 34 And I Still Don’t Have A Clue What I’m Doing

 I don’t have a clue what I’m doing with my life!
 I’m 34, married with an 8 month old baby daughter and I don’t have a clue what our future holds or where we’ll live.
 And you know what that’s okay.
 Nobody has it all figured out.

-After 10 years of living abroad and travelling the world we moved home to Ireland last year and it’s made me realize that a conventional life isn’t for me.
+After 10 years of living abroad and traveling the world, we moved home to Ireland last year, and it’s made me realize that a conventional life isn’t for me.
 In this blog, I explain why a life of travel has made me think differently about what I want from life.

 Our travels around the world